bonkoborbano/CENTRAL-MAG/README.md

 1. Open Terminal.

-2. Type "cd" + space and drag the CENTRAL CD folder into the Terminal window and press enter.
+2. Type "cd" + space and drag the CENTRAL-MAG-Main folder into the Terminal window and press enter.

-3. Copy and paste the following line into the Terminal window and press enter: python3 -m http.server 7800
+3. Copy and paste the following line into the Terminal window and press enter: python3 -m http.server 7800 (Do not be alarmed by the malware warning, paste the line)

-4. Type localhost:7800 in your browser.
+5. Type localhost:7800 in your browser and go to the site.

-5. Press ctrl + c to close server when you are done browsing.
+6. Press ctrl + c while in the Terminal window to close your local server when you are done browsing.